xLightsSequencer/xLights/README.txt

    -- enh (keith)   Expand E6804 upload to also support the E682.
    -- enh (keith)   Add decaying sine value curve
-   -- enh (keith)   Include some standard value curves in the distribution 2017.19  Jul 08, 2017s
+   -- enh (keith)   Include some standard value curves in the distribution -- bug (keith)   fix serial configuration upload to the falcon controllers.
+Also address expansion boards better.
+2017.19  Jul 08, 2017s
    -- bug (dkulp)   Guard against submodels that result in 0 nodes that could
                     create gigantic buffers.
 Fixes #879